utxorpc/spec/cardano/gen/docs/docs.md

 | Field | Type | Label | Description |
 | ----- | ---- | ----- | ----------- |
 | items | [NativeScript](#utxorpc-cardano-v1-NativeScript) | repeated | List of native scripts. |

+<a name="utxorpc-cardano-v1-OutputPattern"></a>

+### OutputPattern
+Pattern of a tx output that can be used to evaluate matching predicates.

+TBD